santoshyoyo80/kafka-producer-app/README.md

+#Pre-requisite
+Make sure zookeeper and kafka broker is stated or not if not started then start it.
 # kafka-producer-app
-#This Producer responsibility is send message payload to the kafka broker/server.
+This application intended to the send message to the kafka server/broker to the specific topic, whatever we are sending to the kafka server called as payload